To ask about my availability for a speaking event, please contact my coordinator Barb Spencer at speaker@proverbs31.org.

 A tea party is like a spa for the soul.
 So let’s set aside the tangled tree lights and wrapping ribbon and press into God as we share some tea.
 In this message Rachel shares her testimony.
 Excellent for an evangelistic outreach; we’ll sip tea, talk tea, prepare our heart for Christmas and focus on how God steeps us in His grace, and fills our cups overflowing with His love.

-To book Rachel for your event contact:
+To book Rachel for your event, contact:

 1-877-731-4663

 "Rachel was wonderful!
 She connected very well with our audience.
 We had a wide range of women attend and they all loved her.
 Our theme was Stepping Out with Jesus.
 Her Secrets of the Yahweh Sisterhood illustrated ways that we needed to step out and trust Jesus, regardless of our circumstances.
 She made sure that she was available after she was finished speaking, and seemed to be talking to women on a steady basis.
 I've heard lots of positive comments from the women who attended.
 They wanted to know, "How did you find her?
-We loved her!" ~ Jaci Gordon, Iowa
+We loved her!" ~ Jaci Gordon, coordinator for Lutheran Church of Hope, Iowa

 "We found Rachel to be very relatable and transparent as she shared her message with the women.
 I found her extremely easy to work with and very adaptable when plans or schedules changed.
 She also was very warm and friendly to the women that attended and was very gracious and available to talk with the women.
 She received very positive comments from our evaluation/comments cards and I would invite her back to speak without hesitation.
-When I dropped her off at the airport I truly felt as if I had made a new friend instead of just an acquaintance." ~ Carolynn Kaetterhenry, Washington State"Rachel is a natural born encourager and dynamic communicator!"~ Lysa TerKeurst, President of Proverbs 31 Ministries
+When I dropped her off at the airport I truly felt as if I had made a new friend instead of just an acquaintance." ~ Carolynn Kaetterhenry, coordinator for Family Bible Church of Oak Harbor, Washington

-Some of my favorite things in no particular order are: books that expand my mind and faith, Starbucks coffee frappachinos, Dove dark chocolate, worship music that ushers me to God's throne room, music that makes me walk faster on my treadmill, girlfriends' nights out, wide open spaces, getting a pedicure, history when its told well, vacationing with my family, the smell of puppy's breath, a day with nothing pressing to do but hang by the pool with lemonade and a book, curling up at night to watch a movie with my family, fresh fruit, scented soy candles, napping, mopping my kitchen floor, and finding the perfect accessory, on sale of course.
+books that expand my mind and faith, Starbucks coffee frappachinos, Dove dark chocolate, worship music that ushers me to God's throne room, music that makes me walk faster on my treadmill, girlfriends' nights out, wide open spaces, getting a pedicure, history when its told well, vacationing with my family, the smell of puppy's breath, a day with nothing pressing to do but sit at the beach with a book, fresh fruit, bubble baths, curling up at night to watch a movie with my family, scented soy candles, napping, mopping my kitchen floor, and finding the perfect accessory, on sale of course.

-I'm Southern at heart.
-Born and bred in the valleys of Virgina, I now live with my husband and two children on the North Carolina coast.
-I love living at the beach.
-The fresh salt air, the roar of the waves, and the sun sparkling off the water does my soul good.
-It seems easier to connect with God's heart and reorder my priorities when gazing into the blue-green sea.I have a master's degree in communication, from Regent University, and teach part-time at our local university, where my husband is my boss!
+I have a master's degree in communication, from Regent University, and teach part-time at our local university, where my husband is my boss.
 He's the chair of the communication studies department.
 I'm thankful Rick and I share many of the same passions and professions.
 It helps us understand each other's lives outside the walls of our home.
 And I simply could not do what I do when I travel and speak without his support, guidance and willingness to help with the kids (and laundry).
 We've been married about 15 years and have 2 sweet children under the age of 12.

-In addition to teaching, I work with Proverbs 31 Ministries as a writer, editor and speaker.
-And I write Chrisitan books for women.
-Basically, I'm just a word-geek at heart who has fallen in love with the Word Made Flesh.
+Proverbs 31 Ministries as a writer, editor and speaker.
+Words and wrting are a passion of mine.
+My latest writing venture is writing Chrisitan books for women.
+I'm a word-nerd at heart who has fallen in love with the Word Made Flesh.

-Sweet Blessings ~ Rachel
+Blessings ~ Rachel